 •Use the Target Collection menu to determine the collection in which the new stamp will be stored.

 •Click Add New to create a new stamp collection.

 •Images are usually in raster format and will pixellate with high levels of zoom.
 Therefore it is advisable to create stamps from presized images.
 Note that vector-based images do not experience this issue.

 •If a transparent background is desired for stamps then a suitable image format must be used.
 The formats *.gif and *.png support transparency but *.jpg and *.pdf do not.
 N.b.
 Microsoft Paint does not handle *.png transparency well, but most modern graphics programs are compatible with *.png transparency.
 GIMP is one such program, and a free download of GIMP is available here.

 •PDF files that contain transparent images/objects without backgrounds (such as scanned signatures) can also be used to create transparent stamps.
 Empty space on the page will be ignored in these cases.

-If PDF-XChange Editor Plus has been purchased, then the additional features below are also available:
+If you are using PDF-XChange Editor Plus then the additional features below are also available:

 1. Move to the Stamps Palette.

 2. Click Add New Stamp from File:

 Figure 9.
 Stamps Palette, Add New Stamp from File